TrevorHinesley/abracadabra/README.md

 This will click the abracadabra instance that has an ID of `#editable-name`, input `new value`, and submit it.
 Obviously, you can use any valid jQuery selector, not just IDs.

 If no selector is passed, `.abracadabra` is used.
-It's highly recommended to pass a specific selector, because as soon as one or more abracadra instances get on your page, the default selector (not suprisingly) won't play well.
+It's highly recommended to pass a specific selector, because as soon as more than one abracadabra instance makes its way on to your page, the default selector (not suprisingly) won't play well.

 ## Future & Contributing